Rinnegatamante/Death-Road-to-Canada-Lite/README.md

 ## Disclaimer

+The port has been tested with v.1.7.2b.
+With different versions, mod may need adjustments to be applied.

 The game is bundled with a mod made by CatoTheYounger that simplifies maps in order for the game to be playable on Vita.

 Given the nature of the mod, if you encounter any issue regarding framerate, please open an Issue on this repository.